 Each request to the CCF must fulfill the ‘admissibility conditions’ (see below).

 The Commission for the Control of INTERPOL’s Files (CCF) is located at 200 Quai Charles de Gaulle 69006 Lyon, France.

 Ensure to address your envelope specifically to the Requests Chamber of the CCF.
 Mail sent to INTERPOL at the same address might be opened by the General Secretariat.
 Information provided can be used for police cooperation, potentially being logged in databases and shared with National Central Bureaus (NCBs).

 It is important to contact an Interpol red notice lawyer if you find yourself on the red list Interpol.
 Rules surrounding Interpol alerts are complex, and the organization doesn’t provide legal aid when challenging a Red Notice.

 Therefore, ensure you always carry a copy of the letter indicating that you have been removed from Interpol records.
 You can request this red notice letter from the CCF to prove that you are no longer in Interpol’s systems.
-Finally, you can contact Interpol’s red notice removal lawyers in the country you intend to visit so that the local law enforcement officers can remove your name from their national police databases.
-Our Interpol red notice lawyers will explain what red notice means, and help you and provide Interpol red notice explanation.
+Finally, you can contact Interpol’s red notice removal lawyers in country you intend to visit so that the local law enforcement officers can remove your name from their national police databases.
+Our Interpol red notice lawyers will explain what red notice means, and help you and provide explanation.